 Detail of the painting "A favourable Vantage Point", 1895 by Alma Tadema

 Alma Tadema would have said: "as long as I paint, I am an artist, but when the work is finished, I am a businessman".
 Lawrence Alma Tadema made about 450 paintings during his life, all of which were given a unique 'opus number'.
 This was mainly to prevent the copying of his works and to protect his own works against forgeries.
 The making of these paintings was often a time-consuming process and in order to get money in between he made reproductions of his best paintings.
 Some of these he kept himself or donated to friends but most of them he sold.
 These reproductions consisted of 'steel engravings or etchings' (hand etched) and on the other hand of 'heliogravures' (photo print after the original).
 Tadema very strictly guarded the quality of these reproductions.
 He selected only the best engravers for his engravings and etchings, such as Auguste Blanchard and the Dutchman Leopold Löwestijn.
 For the photo- or heliogravures he used, among others, well known 'Berlin Photographic Co'.

-Example of an original photogravure after the painting 'Spring', 1894, see also Gallerease
+Example of an original photogravure after the painting 'Spring', 1894, by Alma Tadema, see also Gallerease

 The printruns of these reproductions were often no more than 800 pieces, which were divided into different quality classes.
 The finest and largest engravings (often not more than 200 pieces) were personally signed by Sir Lawrence together with the engraver.
 These were printed on the best quality paper and were sometimes coloured by hand.
 Some engravings were considered more beautiful and finer than the original paintings!
 His etchings and engravings were sold and distributed to the far corners of the British Empire.
 As a result, a large public at that time knew his name and images.
 Read for more about this: 'R.Verhoogt, Art in reproduction'.